sbrl/Pepperminty-Wiki/README.md

 I've also documented Pepperminty Wiki's entire REST API using [apiDoc](http://apidocjs.com/).
 You can view the docs [here](https://sbrl.github.io/Pepperminty-Wiki/docs/RestApi/).

+If you do create a module, I'd love to hear about it.
+Even better, [send a pull request](https://github.com/sbrl/Pepperminty-Wiki/pulls/new)!

-tldr Quick Links:
+### Tldr Quick Links:
  - [HTTP REST API](https://sbrl.github.io/Pepperminty-Wiki/docs/RestApi/)
  - [PHP Module API](https://sbrl.github.io/Pepperminty-Wiki/docs/ModuleApi/)

-If you do create a module, I'd love to hear about it.
-Even better, [send a pull request](https://github.com/sbrl/Pepperminty-Wiki/pulls/new)!

 ## Real World Usage
 None yet!
 Contact me or [open an issue](//github.com/sbrl/Pepperminty-Wiki/issues/new) and tell me about where you are using Pepperminty Wiki and I'll add you to this section :smiley_cat: